usnistgov/feasst/CONTRIBUTING.rst

 * Collaborators may have extensive private conversations with developers.
 * User questions are preferred in public mail lists or GitHub issues (see `Contact <CONTACT.html>`_).
 * Feature requests involving collaboration implicitly have priority due to common interest.
 * Former collaborators may become users and *vice versa*.
-Future private FEASST-related communication with developers should indicate this change of role.